 7.4.13.3.
-Pre-Work Activities, Mobilization and/or Kick Off Meetings
+Pre-Work Activities, Mobilization and/or Kick Off Meetings o In either case, a Worker is typically only required to attend one of these meetings.

 All Contractors involved in hands-on work or management and supervision of hands-on work on the worksite must attend/complete: